 Thanks to Jeff Gehringer for submitting this to the Live Almanac.

 This is the rare Japanese import Beta videotape of the 1976 Dolenz, Jones, Boyce & Hart television special, released only in Japan and Great Britain in the early 1980s.
-Directed by Micky, the special was syndicated throughout the United States in 1977, but never found its way to home video in America.
+Directed by Micky, the special was syndicated throughout the United States, but never found its way to home video in America.